 SCREEN: Display the internal chamber camera feed guiding the sample cassette accurately onto the sample stage.

 In the light microscopy software, move the sample stage from the Loading position to the predefined three-beam position [1].
-Then, in the FIB-SEM (F-I-B-Sem) software, click on the top-left window and set the scanning electron microscope to a magnification of 100X (Hundred-Ex) [2].
+Then, in the FIB-SEM (FIB-Sem) software, click on the top-left window and set the scanning electron microscope to a magnification of 100X (Hundred-Ex) [2].

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20812638